 07/2011 Produced one fair and two medium predictions

 for three protein–protein targets and ranked No. 2 among 37 worldwide

 03/2011 Oral presentation at the 241st

 American Chemical Society (ACS) National Meeting.

-His research interests are in modeling, simulating, and engineering of biomolecular networks, with the goal of probing molecular mechanisms and modulating emergent behavior.
+His research interests are in modeling, simulating, and engineering of biomolecules and biomolecular networks, with the goal of probing molecular mechanisms and modulating emergent behavior.
 Specific topics include protein docking, protein engineering, drug design, systems and synthetic biology, and bioinformatics.
 Central to these ends are the development and application of computational methods in molecular modeling, network simulation, optimization, machine learning, graph theory, and system and control theory.